dhamed007/thinkon-app/README.md

 Map Roles and ClusterRoles to group and service accounts using RoleBingings and ClusterRoleBindings

-Use helm to configure Prometheus for monitoring the cluster and grafana for visualisation
+Use helm to configure Prometheus for monitoring the cluster and grafana for visualisation Configure prometheus to scrap latency metric from application. apply prometheusRule object that defines a recording rule for the latency metric you want to use for scaling

 Use helm to deploy EFK for log management and data analytics

 Use Helm Charts to deploy Nginx-ingress to expose our application externally.
+Use ingress.yml for routing rules: Host based / Pathbased